sakuramomo1005/Missingness/README.md

   NIMPUTE= specifies number of imputations;
   SEED=specifies seed to begin random number generator

+  After using MI step, SAS will generate nimp full tables.

 #### * MIANALYZE
 The MIANALYZE procedure reads parameter estimates and associated standard errors or covariance matrix that are computed by the standard statistical procedure for each imputed data set.
 The MIANALYZE